 Carnegie Mellon believes that noncustodial parents have a responsibility to contribute to their child's educational expenses.
-The Noncustodial Parent Contribution is calculated using child support and noncustodial parent information from the CSS PROFILE and Carnegie Mellon's institutional Noncustodial Parent Information Form.
-The NCPIF is a required form if parents are divorced or separated.
+The Noncustodial Parent Contribution is calculated using child support and noncustodial parent information from the CSS PROFILE and the CSS Noncustodial PROFILE.
+The NCP is a required form if parents are divorced or separated.
 To find out more about completing and submitting this form, go to financial aid application instructions.

 Parent Access to Student Records